eclipse-velocitas/velocitas-docs/content/en/docs/Concepts/vehicle_app_releases.md

 - **Building a container for the app** - actions create a containerized version of the Vehicle App, the actions also support creating an image for multiple platforms.
 - **Scanning for vulnerabilities** - actions scan your code and container for vulnerabilities and in case of findings the workflow will be marked as "failed".
 - **Running unit tests & code coverage** - actions run unit tests and calculate code coverage for your application, in case of errors or unsatisfactory code coverage, the workflow will be marked as "failed".
-- **Running integration tests** - actions provision a runtime and deploy all required services as containers together with your containerized application to allow for automatically executing integration test cases.
-In case the test cases fail, the workflow will be marke as "failed".
+- **Running integration tests** - actions provision a runtime instance and deploy all required services as containers together with your containerized application to allow for automatically executing integration test cases.
+In case the test cases fail, the workflow will be marked as "failed".
 - **Storing scan & test results as GitHub action artifacts** - actions store results from the previously mentioned actions for further reference or download as Github Action Artifacts.
 - **Publish container images to GitHub Container Registry** - at the end of the workflow, the container images created are stored in a Github Container Registry so that they can be referenced by the release-workflow later.